TempeHS/2025CT_Avery.P_name/README.md

 | Walk Left     | A             |
 | Jump          | Space Bar     |
 | Attack        | Left Click    |

+### Objective

+The main objective is to eradicate the spider populaton in the city and make sure the spider problem is no longer a problem.
+You do this by running through the city and attacking every enemy being really slow and careful, using the walljump and slide to help distance yourself and make sure that you yourself doesn't get attacked.
+Making your way through you eventually while walking left get greeted with nothingness which is when you then have to jump down and move on to the next part of the city.
+After that you climb through the tower for another leap of faith, and once you gotten to the top platform you've beaten the game.

 ## Help